Marijuana May Do More Harm Than Good for People with PTSD

 The treatments for PTSD include cognitive therapy, exposure therapy, and Eye Movement Desensitization and Reprocessing (EMDR).
 According to the author of the MedPage Today review – an addiction psychiatrist and a medical director of a 90-day inpatient treatment program – PTSD treatment is less effective when patients are using an addictive substance such as cannabis while attempting to engage in these therapies.
 The doctor also stated that the use of cannabis by someone in PTSD treatment increased the susceptibility to false memories which are very difficult to treat.

-At Philbrook Law Office, our lawyers understand the emotional trauma of car accidents, truck accidents, burn injuries, nursing home abuse and neglect, and other causes of serious injury.
+At Philbrook Law, our lawyers understand the emotional trauma of car accidents, truck accidents, burn injuries, nursing home abuse and neglect, and other causes of serious injury.
 We work with your doctors including psychological care doctors to fully understand the scope of your injuries and trauma and the treatments you need.
 To discuss your rights, at one of our offices in Vancouver or Battle Ground, WA, please call us or complete our contact form to schedule a free consultation.
 We handle personal injury cases on a contingency fee basis.